Siberian tiger: Ecology and behavior

 Siberian tigers are known to travel up to 1000 km over ecologically unbroken country.
 In 1992 and 1993, the maximum total population density of the Sikhote-Alin tiger population was estimated at 0.62 tigers in 100 km2.
 The maximum adult population estimated in 1993 reached 0.3 tigers in 100 km2, with a sex ratio of averaging 2.4 females per male.
 These density values were much lower than what had been reported for other subspecies at the time.

 In 2004, dramatic changes in land tenure, population density, and reproductive output in the core area of the Sikhote-Alin Zapovednik Siberian Tiger Project were detected, suggesting that when tigers are well protected from human-induced mortality for long periods, the adult female population density increases significantly.
 When more adult females survived, the mothers shared their home ranges with their daughters once the daughters reached maturity.
-By 2007, population density of tigers was estimated at 0.8±0.4 tigers in 100 km2 in the southern part of Sikhote-Alin Zapovednik, and 0.6±0.3 tigers in 100 km2 in the central part of the protected area.
+By 2007, the population density of tigers was estimated at 0.8±0.4 tigers in 100 km2 in the southern part of Sikhote-Alin Zapovednik, and 0.6±0.3 tigers in 100 km2 in the central part of the protected area.

 Siberian tigers share habitat with Amur leopards (P. pardus orientalis), but in the Changbai Mountains have been recorded more often in lower elevations than leopards.